lmjohns3/theanets/docs/guide.rst

             learning_rate=0.01,
             momentum=0.9)

-Here, a classifier model is being trained using `Nesterov's accelerated gradient`_, with a learning rate of 0.01 and momentum of 0.9.
+Here, a classifier model is being trained using Nesterov's accelerated gradient, with a learning rate of 0.01 and momentum of 0.9.
 The training and validation datasets must be provided to any of the available training algorithms.
 The algorithm itself is selected using the ``algorithm`` keyword argument, and any other keyword arguments provided to ``train()`` are passed to the algorithm implementation.

 Multiple calls to ``train()`` are possible and can be used to implement things like custom annealing schedules (e.g., the "newbob" training strategy)::